SpectraL519/cpp-ap-demo/numbers_converter/README.md

 This demo project demonstrates how you can use the `choises` parameter of an argument.

+The program takes two optional arguments:
+* `numbers` - a list of unsigned integer values (empty list by default).
+* `base` - the number system's base to which the given numbers will be converted.
+This argument can have exactly one value, which can be one of: `bin`, `dec`, `hex`, where `dec` is the default value.

+The program prints all the parsed numbers converted to the selected system.

 <br />

 #### The project defines: